MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

   times a week when I'm at home and have weights handy.
 For example, 6 rounds of 6 heavy squats.

-So I'm basically doing what I regard as the best of Crossfit: simple, safe, fun, ever-changing exercises that challenge me and are ceremony-, danger-, and complexity-free.
-And I've most definitely saved thousands of dollars.
+So I'm doing what I regard as the best of Crossfit: simple, safe, fun, ever-changing exercises that challenge me and are ceremony-, danger-, and complexity-free.
+And I've saved thousands of dollars.

 I time it all, and write down each day's workout in a summary form in a [notebook](/blog/2013/07/10/ultimate-notebook-and-journal-face-off/).
 I'll write what I did, my "score" as appropriate (reps, time, etc), how long it took, what weights or other parameters were involved, and how I felt---should I go heavier next time, for example?

+Here's one page from my notebook:

+- 2017-09-22: 6x6 heavy squats
+- 2017-09-23 4:00 Tabata of wallballs, burpee pullups
+- 2017-09-24: 6x6 heavy touch-and-go clean & jerks
+- 2017-09-25: 9:00 Tabata of double-unders, situps, and kettlebell swings
+- 2017-09-26: "Diane" in 4:20 (21-15-9 heavy deadlifts and modified handstand pushups)

 The result?
 I'm spending 5-15 minutes per day working out in my slapped-together home gym.
 I'm having fun.
 And I'm stronger and fitter than I ever was even when